Your essay should be themed around, but not limited to, this question:

 We encourage you to get creative with this essay.
 Do some research and write your opinion, write a story you learned in the process, write about the O&C lands, forest fires, air quality, or write about the history and how it has affected Oregon.

 Learn, write, and be creative.

 - The essay shows relevant and adequate facts and research.

 - A creative spin on our broad question.

-You must hold interviews, either in person or over the phone, with three people who are connected to or involved in natural resources.
+We expect that most applicants will know nothing about Oregon’s forest management issues.
+In order to get you started, you must hold interviews, either in person or over the phone, with three people who are connected or involved in natural resources.
 Examples are:

 - A surveyor

 - A sawmill worker

 - Someone involved in renewable resources